 I guess what I am trying to say is that, while many people, including book authors, sound faithful to the word of God, often it is just lip service.
-This book Truth Wars says everything you would expect a man of God to say.
+This book Truth Wars says everything you would expect a man of God to say, without really saying anything specific.
 However, wouldn't you expect him to actually then follow his own advice, find the Truth, then follow it?
 When the word says do something, and then you don't, aren't you really hoping that God doesn't notice?
 Not to make Him a Monster in the sky, but when He gives us the rules, shouldn't we at least try to keep the big ones?

 Disagree?
 Find an error?
 Contact us at firstname.lastname@example.org and give us your view.